 Less commonly it is the protective response after encountering a pathogen; a virus or bacterium, for example.

-You have probably heard of the "cytokine storm" in the lungs that killed so many people during the recent pandemic; a hyper immune system that went totally overboard in its response.
+You have probably heard of the "cytokine storm" in the lungs that killed so many people during the recent pandemic; a hyper immune-system that went totally overboard in its response.

 More usually it is the overly enthusiastic response to a non-infectious molecule; there are millions.
 It could be a toxic chemical sprayed onto your lettuce, a hormone injected into a cow before it was slaughtered or a microparticle of plastic in the water you drank.
-They are everywhere; we simply cannot avoid them all, though we certainly should endeavour to do so.

-"Existing therapies to counter this chronic inflammation are rarely curative, mostly disease-modifying with low success rates and have adverse side effects; sometimes even life-threatening."
+"Existing therapies to counter this chronic inflammation are rarely curative, mostly disease-modifying with low success rates and have adverse side effects; sometimes even life threatening."

 - Journal of Antioxidants[1]